ewhitley/ruby-class-tracer/README.md

         * Local variables {Hash}
             * Variable Name (hash key)
             * Discovered types (Set)
+        * Number of times called
+    * "Namespaces" (module path, etc) [Array]
+    * Referenced Types (consolidated type information for any types referred to across methods) [Array]

+Additionally, trace information and some summary information is stored at the top-level within the json.
+It attempts to portray some higher-level trace stats and "namespace" information in the event you want to quickly review this across classes.

+* Trace generation and update times
+* Number of times trace has been run and archived to this file.
+This ignores any changes to settings.
+* Last Trace class name / filter settings
+* Last trace duration
+* "Namespaces" (module path, etc) [Array[Array]] - this is a unique summary list across all classes

 This profile can be archived (json).
 If you archive, you can have subsequent executions of the profiler append to the archive.
 This will help in situations where different executions of the code might introduce different data types.